CONTINUATION 1980 – 2020

 Les Bouillons

-Over the years the time I spend on each painting has got longer and longer.
+Over the years the time I spend on each painting has extended and has become part of the subject.
 The finished ‘plantscapes’ result from my efforts to paint a particular changing scene on site within a particular time-span.

 Wild Plants, Normandy 2007, oil on canvas 4’x5’4″